michiya/azure-storage-logging/README.rst

 Notice
 ------

-* Follow the instructions below if you want to use this package with Azure storage emulator that is bundled with Microsoft Azure SDK:
+* Set *is_emulated* to ``True`` at initialization of the logging handlers if you want to use this package with Azure storage emulator.

-    * If your application is not going to run on Azure compute emulator, set ``EMULATED`` environment variable as ``True`` at first.

-    * specify nothing for the *account_name* and the *account_key*,
-      and specify ``http`` for the *protocol* at initialization of the logging handlers.

 License
 -------